Skip to main content

 Duration10 -- 20 seconds recommended.
 60 seconds maximum.

-ContentAt least 3 seconds of continuous, clear speech.
-Short pauses (up to 2 seconds) are acceptable.
-No background music, ambient noise, or overlapping voices.
-Do not use singing or song audio.
+ContentAt least 5 seconds of continuous, clear speech.
+Brief pauses must not exceed 2 seconds.
+No background music, ambient noise, or other voices.
+Use normal-speed spoken audio; do not use singing.

 Recording tips